 Also Read: How to curate the perfect resume header?

 The ideal personal information section should consist of 3 main details namely:

 Including contact information (such as your email ID & mobile number) gives a recruiter the means to get in touch with you.

 Using this information, a recruiter can reach you via a formal email or a phone call.
 As such, you need to be extremely careful while filling these details in your engineering internship resume

 Moreover, an indication of your location helps a recruiter reach out to you if you are based in the city of the hiring organization.

-Hiration Pro Tip: It helps if the recruiter knows that you have a vibrant digital presence, that you engage with professionals in your industry.
-As such, we encourage you to give a link to your LinkedIn profile or personal website/portfolio.
+Hiration Pro Tip: It helps if the recruiter knows that you have a vibrant digital presence and that you engage with professionals in your industry.
+We encourage you to give a link to your LinkedIn profile or personal website/portfolio.

 Here's an engineering internship resume example showing the ideal personal information section:

 Our next point of discussion is the profile title section.